-The A82 Trunk Road connects Alexandria with Crianlarich, Fort William and Inverness.
+The A82 Trunk Road, within the North West Network Management Contract Unit, connects Alexandria with Crianlarich, Fort William and Inverness.
 It commences immediately north of Tullichewan Roundabout in Alexandria leading generally northwards for a distance of 243 kilometres to its junction with the A9 at (but excluding) Longman Roundabout in Inverness.
 The A82 is predominantly single carriageway along its length, with some lengths of '2+1' carriageway.